bfeitknecht/vault/sem3/A&D/VRL/notes/lectures/A&D-v-w06.md

 # Notes

-- bottom up generally more performant because tail call overhead of recursion
+- bottom up generally more performant because tail call recursion overhead
--
+- there might be multiple solutions to subproblems